unicef/publicgoods-accelerator-guide/introduction.md

 UNICEF’s Office of Innovation uses technology to address the biggest challenges facing children today.
 We use technology and new approaches to do three things:

-1. **Provide Life-saving Info and Services** - We use new approaches and technologies to increase access to essential services, use scarce resources more efficiently, and communicate life-saving information.
+1. **Provide Life-saving Information and Services** - We use new approaches and technologies to increase access to essential services, use scarce resources more efficiently, and communicate life-saving information.
 2. **Engage Young People in Change** - We use technology and new approaches to engage young people around the world, connect them to their governments as well as opportunities to ensure that they are future ready.
 3. **Help UNICEF meet children's needs today and tomorrow** - We identify emerging technologies, conduct research, experiment with new approaches, and invest in early stage solutions.
 We work to ensure that children can take advantage of technological opportunities and be protected from technological risks.